 The Harry H. Wachtel Distinguished Teaching Professorship for the Study of Nonviolent Social Change was established in 1998 in memory of Harry H. Wachtel, a long time civil rights activist who served as Dr. Martin Luther King, Jr.’s lawyer and one of his closest advisers.
 Its purpose is to promote teaching, research, and curricular development in the areas of nonviolent social change and peaceful conflict resolution.
 The Professorship is currently held by Professor Gregory M. Maney.

 The Benjamin Weintraub Distinguished Professorship in Bankruptcy Law was established in 1984 to honor Mr. Weintraub’s accomplishments as adviser and advocate for financially ailing businesses.
-Mr. Weintraub is counsel to Levin & Weintraub & Crames, a nationally prominent law firm which he co-founded in 1933 and is a member of the National Bankruptcy Conference.
+Mr. Weintraub was counsel to Levin & Weintraub & Crames, a nationally prominent law firm which he co-founded in 1933 and was a member of the National Bankruptcy Conference.
 His numerous publications have contributed to the development of bankruptcy law.
-The Professorship is currently held by Professor Alan N. Resnick.

 The Mel Weitz Distinguished Professorship in Business was established in 1982 in recognition of Mr. Weitz’s accomplishments in the field of business, his involvement in humanitarian causes and his dedication to higher education on Long Island.
 The Professorship is currently held by Professor Debra R. Comer.